Alexander Isak transfer news: Newcastle striker tells club he wants to explore other options

 Alexander Isak has informed Newcastle he wants to explore his options this transfer window.

-There has not been an official or formal transfer request to date.
-There have been conversations about a new contract at Newcastle in the last few months.
-However at this stage nothing has been agreed.
+There has not been an official or formal transfer request to date and while there have been conversations about a new contract at Newcastle in the last few months, at this stage nothing has been agreed.

 - Transfer Centre LIVE! | Newcastle news & transfers⚫⚪